 When a new Director is appointed to the Board, he or she is provided with all the relevant information regarding the Company and their duties and responsibilities as a Director.
-In addition, a new Director will also spend some time with representatives of the Manager, including the Investment Manager and the Company Secretary, whereby he or she will become familiar with the various processes which are considered necessary for the performance of their duties and responsibilities.
+In addition, a new Director will participate in a comprehensive induction day which includes presentations from representatives of the Manager, including the Investment Manager, Legal & Compliance, Risk & Quantitative Analysis, Internal Audit and the Company Secretary, whereby he or she will become familiar with the various processes which are considered necessary for the performance of their duties and responsibilities.
+The induction session is structured to ensure new Directors can ask questions and request clarification where required.